hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Cranial Cruciate Ligament Rupture in Dogs
+Understanding Cranial Cruciate Ligament Rupture in dogs

 Cranial Cruciate Ligament (CCL) rupture, also known as Anterior Cruciate Ligament (ACL) rupture, is a common orthopedic injury seen in dogs.
 The CCL is a cruciate ligament located within the knee joint, connecting the femur (thigh bone) to the tibia (shin bone).
 Its primary function is to stabilize the knee during movement.
 When the CCL ruptures, it results in instability and causes the knee joint to become loose and painful.
 The injury can occur suddenly due to trauma or gradually due to degeneration over time.